 Before Arriving for Your Exam

-If your exam includes an IV injection of a contrast dye, you will be instructed not to eat or drink anything four hours prior to your exam.
-Not all scans use a contrast dye; in those that do, it is given through an injection.
+If your exam includes an IV injection of a contrast dye, you will be instructed not to eat or drink anything for three hours before your exam.
+Not all scans use a contrast dye; in those that do, it is given through an injection or orally.
 The dye improves the image quality by highlighting certain structures, such as arteries, and making them more visible on the scan.
+If you are asked to take contrast orally, you will then be asked to wait 90 minutes for the contrast to reach your abdomen/pelvis area.

 Please leave your jewelry and valuables at home and wear comfortable clothing.